Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 What are popovers?

-Popovers are light rolls similar to Yorkshire puddings.
+Popovers are light rolls like Yorkshire puddings.
 They’re shaped like a muffin and made from a thin batter of eggs, flour, butter, milk and salt.

 • Vegetable oil non-stick cooking spray